 The Anglo-Saxon name Blabay comes from when the family resided in the parish of Blaby in the diocese of Peterborough in the county of Leicestershire.

 This web page shows only a small excerpt of our Blabay research.
-Another 419 words (30 lines of text) covering the years 1086, 1219, 1273, 1327, 1356, 1361, 1508, 1579, 1767 and 1350 are included under the topic Early Blabay History in all our PDF Extended History products and printed products wherever possible.
+Another 210 words (15 lines of text) covering the years 1086, 1219, 1273, 1327, 1356, 1361, 1508, 1579, 1767 and 1350 are included under the topic Early Blabay History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Blabay has been recorded under many different variations, including Blaby, Blabi, Blabie, Blabey, Blabley, Blayby and many more.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Blabay or a variant listed above: a number of settlers who arrived by the 19th century.